missinglinkai/Dataset-Zoo/VOC2007/README.md

+### Setup Environment
+create a new virtualenv and install the requirements.txt

 ### Download the dataset

 Run `./download_data.sh` - it will download the dataset (train, val and test) and place them under the data folder